DeflatedPickle/uwu/README.md

     """
     pass
 ```

 ---

 ### Variables
 If a variable is only used once, it should be defined as constant to save memory.
-The type of the variable should also be specified on creation, even if the language doesn't require it.
+The type of the variable should also be specified on creation, even if the language doesn't require it, unless it's made clear what type it is.

 #### Mutable
-Mutable variable names should begin with a lowercase letter, with uppercase letters for the beginning of each new word after the first, with words seperated by underscores.
+Mutable variable names should be in lowercase, with words seperated by underscores.

 ##### Kotlin:
 ```kotlin